RTLucassen/report_preprocessing/README.md

 ```
 @inproceedings{lucassen2024preprocessing,
   title={Preprocessing Pathology Reports for Vision-Language Model Development},
-  author={Lucassen, Ruben and van de Luijtgaarden, Tijn and Moonemans, Sander and Blokx, Willeke and Veta, Mitko},
+  author={Lucassen, Ruben T. and Luijtgaarden, Tijn van de and Moonemans, Sander P. J. and Blokx, Willeke A. M. and Veta, Mitko},
-  booktitle={MICCAI Workshop on Computational Pathology with Multimodal Data (COMPAYL)}
+  booktitle={Proceedings of the MICCAI Workshop on Computational Pathology},
+  pages={61--71},
+  year={2024},
+  editor={Ciompi, Francesco and Khalili, Nadieh and Studer, Linda and Poceviciute, Milda and Khan, Amjad and Veta, Mitko and Jiao, Yiping and Haj-Hosseini, Neda and Chen, Hao and Raza, Shan and Minhas, FayyazZlobec, Inti and Burlutskiy, Nikolay and Vilaplana, Veronica and Brattoli, Biagio and Muller, Henning and Atzori, Manfredo and Raza, Shan and Minhas, Fayyaz},
+  volume={254},
+  series={Proceedings of Machine Learning Research},
+  month={06 Oct},
+  publisher={PMLR},
 }
 ```